Boise, Nampa and Caldwell’s Heat Recovery Unit Professionals

 Why is a Heat Recovery Unit Necessary?

 One of the top five most polluted areas, according to the air quality board, is indoor air.
 Over the years building and home construction has become tighter and more sealed off from the outdoors.
-Elliminating drafty windows and doors gives you a more efficient building, but it also keeps the pollution inside, rather than letting it draft out.
+Eliminating drafty windows and doors gives you a more efficient building, but it also keeps the pollution inside, rather than letting it draft out.
 This increases the amount of mold, mildew and bacteria buildup in the air, causing an increase in health related issues and allergic reactions.
 Fresh air make up units, economizers and other ventilation means can help eliminate the pollutants in your air.
 Having a heat recovery unit installed helps maximize your energy savings by using that exhausted air to re-heat the fresh air that is being pushed into the home or building.

 What does a (HRV) Heat Recovery Ventilator do?